Run from Python

 import biolib

-For instance, if we want to run samtools
+For instance, to run samtools with the --help command:

 import biolib